 The mountainous town of Hakone is famous for its views of the iconic Mount Fuji whose beauty towers over Lake Ashinoko.
 It’s the ideal place to visit if you want to marvel at Japan’s MESMERIZING natural beauty while relaxing in one of Hakone’s many hot spring (onsen) resorts.

 While figuring out your itinerary might be easy, deciding where to stay in Hakone is another story.
-There are a variety of neighbourhoods to choose from and each offers something different to its visitors.
+There are a variety of neighborhoods to choose from and each offers something different to its visitors.

 The best area to stay in Hakone completely depends on you, your budget and your itinerary.
 Lucky for you, I’ve made your job a hell of a lot easier!
 I’ve compiled the top places to stay in Hakone and categorised them by interest and budget.